Be-POPIA-Compliant/be-popia-compliant/README.md

 - to indicate when our plugin is installed on your website.

 https://py.bepopiacompliant.co.za/api/domain/"server_name"
-- to get data from our database to indicate that you completed the pro steps and save it to your database.
+- to get data from our database to indicate that you completed the PRO Steps and save it to your database.

 https://py.bepopiacompliant.co.za/api/getmessage/
 - to show you any notifications about POPIA updates in your admin panel, that we might need to share.